bilgeonceken/header1/README.md

-# responsiveheader
+# responsiveheader1
-left vertical header, dropdown menu if small enough.
+left vertical header, horizontal and has a dropdown menu if small enough.